jackbenny/simplog/README.md

 What's missing?
 ---------------
-Pretty much everything, depending on how you plan to use it.
-Included is a template to create the MySQL table, a small HTML and PHP file to create new posts, an index.php that displays your posts and a config file to connect to a database and set number of posts per page.
-What's currently missing is a way to edit posts.
-Also you need to protect the user directory yourself (with for example a .htaccess file), or else everyone can post to your blog.
+Not much really as of 2013-07-27, depending on how you plan to use it.
+Included is a template to create the MySQL table, a small HTML and PHP file to create new posts, an index.php file that displays your posts and a config file to connect to a database and set number of posts per page.
+Now there is also a HTML file to find your posts and edit/update them.
+Note that you need to protect the user directory yourself (with for example a .htaccess file), or else everyone can post on your blog.

 How do I create the MySQL table?
 --------------------------------